 The majority of students attending SEASSI are from the United States, but applicants from outside the U.S. are welcome to attend SEASSI.
 In past summers, SEASSI has hosted students from Canada, Mexico, Peru, China, Japan, Korea, Australia, and numerous European countries.
 Please read what is required of international students before arriving at SEASSI.

-International students must obtain an F-1 Visa in order to attend SEASSI.
+International students must obtain an F-1 Visa in order to attend SEASSI in person.
 International participants are encouraged to apply early to SEASSI to allow enough time for visa processing.
 (Note: The entry process for Canadian citizens is different than for citizens of other countries.)

 For the F-1 visa you will need a document issued by UW-Madison called an “I-20.”
 UW-Madison can produce this document for you, but you will first need to show that you have adequate funds to cover the full cost of your SEASSI tuition, as well as room, board and health insurance.
 International students will need to show financial support of at least $3800 for room, board, and health insurance before UW-Madison is able to issue the I-20.
 Please contact Jinda Moore, the SEASSI Program Coordinator, for information regarding where to send your financial support documentation.